nicovbiljon2/Module_4_CS20240246_PTO2407_GroupA_NicoVanBiljon_JSL04/README.md

 If it is less it will print out "Boost Needed!".
 If it is more than 100bmp it will print out "Energy levels are hight!'.

+Challenge 4:
+Used a ternary operator to check if the temperature of the monster energy drink is less than or equal to 5°C.
+If the answer is yes then it will print out "Chilled to perfection!".
+If the answer is no and the temperature is higher than 5°C it will print out "Needs a cooler!".